 A tincture is a concentrated herbal extract that uses alcohol as a solvent.
 When it comes time to take a tincture, you can mix a few drops into your favorite beverage or place the tincture right on your tongue.

 While making tinctures may sound like an overwhelming process, it’s actually quite simple!

 To start, grind or chop up the fresh or dried flower or herb of your choice.
 Next, fill a mason jar with the herbs while leaving the top inch empty.
 Then fill the rest of the jar with vodka, being sure to completely cover the plants.

 This mixture should sit for about six to eight weeks.
 For a full tutorial, check out the Mountain Rose Herbs blog.

 Another way to utilize these healing flowers is to make a simple syrup!
 While this method may not make all the beneficial compounds available, it sure is delicious.

 Begin by boiling two cups of water on the stove.
 Once the water has come to a boil, add two cups of sugar, and a few handfuls of your favorite flower or herb.
 Stir until the sugar is dissolved then allow to steep for at least 30 minutes.
 Drain your flowers and then use the syrup in cocktails, seltzer water, or any other way you please.

 A Brief History of Healing Plants

 Herbalism, or the use of plants for a medicinal purpose, can be traced back as early as 3000 B.C. in Shen Ning’s Pen Ts’ao.
-The list of medicinal herbs is the oldest known in existence and contains Chinese herbal remedies to common health problems of the past and present.
+This list of medicinal herbs is the oldest known in existence and contains Chinese herbal remedies to combat health problems of the past and present.
 Through the ages, herbalism has been used by civilizations to heal, prevent, and ease the symptoms of major illnesses and those as simple as the common cold.